David Helfeld

-David M. Helfeld was the longest-serving dean of the University of Puerto Rico School of Law (UPR), he was a professor emeritus.
+David Martin Helfeld (October 21, 1922 — April 23, 2025) was the longest-serving dean of the University of Puerto Rico School of Law (UPR), he was a professor emeritus.
 He taught law until aged 87.
-He also served as a close advisor to long-time UPR Chancellor and President Jaime Benítez.
+He also served as a close advisor to long-time UPR Chancellor and President Jaime Benítez Rexach.

 Helfeld, who did not practice law, served as an arbitrator and a Special Master appointed by the federal district court in Puerto Rico regarding a mental health class action against the Government of Puerto Rico.

 Personal life

-A resident of Puerto Rico, he was married to the late Raquel Armenteros Vázquez, a co-founder of Puerto Rico's League of Women Voters, and has several sons, including Jan, an attorney, Stephen and Peter.
+Helfeld was born in New York City on October 21, 1922, to Isidore Helfeld and Sylvia Hoffman, both Ashkenazi Jews from Romania and Poland respectively.
+After graduating law school from Yale University in 1948, Helfeld was brought to Puerto Rico by the hand of Dr. Jaime Benítez Rexach, then rector of the University of Puerto Rico.
+There, he married Raquel Armenteros Vázquez, a co-founder of Puerto Rico's League of Women Voters.
+He had several sons, including Jan Edward, an attorney, Stephen, and Peter.

 Professional career

 David M. Helfeld was a graduate of Yale Law School and went on to do postdoctoral studies at Harvard Law School.
 Helfeld was recruited by Chancellor Benítez to replace Dr. Raúl Serrano Geyls, who resigned as law professor to pursue a career in private practice that would eventually lead to appointment as an Associate Justice of the Puerto Rico Supreme Court.
 He was Dean of the institution from 1960 to 1973.
 He began teaching Administrative Law and Labor Law, after being blacklisted as a result of a scathing attack by Federal Bureau of Investigation director J. Edgar Hoover, who accused Helfeld of being a communist.
 The attack was triggered for having co-authored as a graduate fellow at Yale University an article criticizing civil rights policies in the early days of what would come to be known as McCarthyism.

 When former Franklin D. Roosevelt Brain Trust member and former Governor Rexford Guy Tugwell returned to UPR, Helfeld met with him and helped him draft a new United States Constitution, which Tugwell wished to propose but which even Helfeld considered impossible to enact.

 He was appointed Dean of the School of Law in 1960, succeeding professor Manuel Rodríguez Ramos, a position he held for over 13 years until 1974.
 During his term as Dean, he supervised the design, by architect Henry Klumb, and construction of the new Law School building and recruited a varied, internationally diverse faculty.

 After resigning as Dean, he remained on the faculty until 1977, when he retired, and taught at the Pontifical Catholic University School of Law in Ponce from 1977 until 1987, when he returned to UPR on a part-time basis.